techbrett/OfficeDocs-SkypeForBusiness/Teams/app-ownership-tdp.md

 ## Admin takes ownership of a Store app

-An app can be published to [Microsoft AppStore]() from Partner Center by the organization.
-It may not be available in Developer Portal for one of the following reasons:
+An org can publish its app to [Microsoft AppStore](https://appsource.microsoft.com) using Partner Center UI.
+The app may not be available in Developer Portal for one of the following reasons:

 * The app was created using some other tools and not Developer Portal.
-* The app was created using Developer Portal but later removed from the portal.
+* The app was created using Developer Portal but was later removed from the portal.

-In the above cases, an admin can reclaim the ownership of the app in Developer Portal by contacting Microsoft Support.
+In the above cases, you as an admin can reclaim the ownership of the app in Developer Portal by contacting Microsoft Support.
+To ascertain the ownership, provide a screenshot of the latest email exchange to publish the app.
+When they submitted the app,  the submitter in your organization were contacted by Microsoft to let them know when their app was published on the AppStore.

 Proof of ownership - screenshot from email exchange with Microsoft after submitting the app for validation.
-Look for email from teamsubm.
+Look for email from `teamsubm@microsoft.com` in your mailbox.